p-ouellette/tictactoe-turtle/README.md

 * [tictactoe.py](tictactoe.py) handles the overall control of the game and the bot AI.
 Run this file.

-Requires Python 3.6+ and Tkinter (probably included with python).
+Requires Python 3.6+ and Tkinter (probably included with Python).